bahtiyartan/troia/docs/50MessagesAlerts.rst

    :target: images/messages/confirmmessage.png
    :align: center

 To show such messages in TROIA, "MESSAGE" command is used.
 MESSAGE command gets some parameters that defines the message instead of message text's itself (because of multi language support).
-Here is the most used syntax of MESSAGE command:
+Here is the most used syntax of MESSAGE command and sample code that shows messagebox above:

 ::

 	MESSAGE {module} {messagetype}{messageid} WITH {inputparamsformessagetext}

+	/* sample code */
+	MESSAGE BAS C100 WITH;

 For more details such as options and default option please see related help documents.